codesilva/codesilva.github.io/_drafts/from-esoteric-to-everywhere.md

 }
 ```

-This parser reads the Brainfuck code character by character, creating an array of instruction objects.
-Each object has a
+A few notes about the implementation above:

-type property indicating the command type.
-For loops, it uses a stack to keep track of the positions of the `[` commands, allowing it to
+- it ignores any character that is not a valid Brainfuck command;
-set the correct jump targets for both the `[` and `]` commands.
+- it throws an error if the brackets are unbalanced:

-An stack is used to ensure that the brackets are balanced.
-If a closing bracket `]` is encountered without a matching
+    - for that, it uses a stack to keep track of the opening brackets;
-opening bracket `[`, an error is thrown.
+    - the same stack is used to set the jump targets for the `[` and `]` commands.

-It also appends a `halt` instruction at the end to signify the end of the program.
+- it appends a `halt` instruction at the end to signify the end of the program

 ```bash
 parseBrainfuck('+++[-]');